comius/dedekindreals/doc/05-DD-Floats.md

   - **are of the same magnitude the returned value shall be near average.**
   - **are of different magnitude, return a number that is half the bigger magnitude.**

 *Rationale:* Interpolative property of Definition 6.1.
-We further optimize the return value on space, that is returning the number with given property and smallest precision.
+We further optimise the return value on space, that is returning the number with given property and smallest precision.
 When numbers are of the same magnitude, it is in interest of upstream modules to split it evenly (without any additional knowledge).

-*Verification:* generate random numbers a < b and verify that a < split(a,b) < b.
-Reduce the precision of the returned value and verify it no longer satisfies that property.
+*Verification:* Generate random numbers a < b and verify that a < split(a,b) < b.

 **Coverage**: split/interpolation